Toei Company: Branding

 The characters that make up Toei (東映, Tōei) are the result of a portmanteau of Toei predecessor "Toyoko Eiga", and first seen in Toyoko Eiga's logo of a stylized triangle with the characters of 東 and 映 near the top.
 The logo was carried over by Toei following its merger of Toyoko and Ōizumi in 1951.

 A black & white version of Toei's now iconic Wild Waves and Rocks (荒磯に波) opening credit was first used in 1954 on the Utaemon Ichikawa classic, The Idle Vassal: House of the Mysterious Phantom.
 It would be first seen in color in 1961 and has since been reshot with several iterations of the same rocks in the 70 years since it was first used.

 The image features the Toei logo superimposed over a scene from Cape Inubō in Chiba, of three rocks in the surf beyond the beach as waves crash over the rocks.
-It has been seen in front of most live-action film & television produced and distributed by Toei, such as Street Fighter, Battle Royale, and Power Rangers, as well as in a handful of animated films such as Dragon Ball and Evangelion as well.
+It has been seen in front of most live-action film & television produced and distributed by Toei, such as Street Fighter, Battle Royale, and Power Rangers, as well as in a handful of animated films, such as The End of Evangelion and films in the Dragon Ball series.

-Its dynamic image, as opposed to the mostly static logos of its competitors has helped make Toei's logo one of the most recognizable Japanese film company logo around the world.
+The logo's dynamic image, as opposed to the mostly static logos of its competitors, has helped make Toei's logo one of the most recognizable Japanese film company logos around the world.